 You are welcome to upgrade your hotel stays to a single room for most nights of the Ride, for a charge each night of $80-105.

-There are four pre-Ride programs this year, all on Monday, October 30th: a two-day Northern Tour, the Sur Baher/Invisible Border Tour, JNF Carmel Tour, and the Pardes Institute Day of Learning.
+There are four pre-Ride programs this year: a two-day Northern Tour, the Sur Baher/Invisible Border Tour, Culinary Tour of Jerusalem, and the Pardes Institute Day of Learning.